cgrindel/rules_swiftformat/README.md

 swift_rules_extra_dependencies()

 # We are using rules_spm to download and build SwiftFormat.
-The following will define configure
+The following will configure
 # rules_spm to do that.

 load("@cgrindel_rules_swiftformat//swiftformat:load_package.bzl", "swiftformat_load_package")